A.I. United States Presidential Election since FDR.

 The 1936 United States presidential election was the 38th quadrennial presidential election, held on Tuesday, November 3, 1936.
 The incumbent Democratic president, Franklin D. Roosevelt, defeated Republican Governor Alf Landon of Kansas.
 Roosevelt won 523 electoral votes to Landon’s 8, and he won the popular vote by a margin of 60.8% to Landon’s 36.5%.

 The election was a landslide, and it marked the consolidation of the New Deal coalition.
 The New Deal coalition was made up of labor unions, farmers, and the urban poor.
-The coalition would be a powerful force in American politics for decades to come.
+The alliance would be a powerful force in American politics for decades to come.

 Roosevelt’s victory was also a victory for the New Deal, which was a series of programs and reforms designed to help the country recover from the Great Depression.
 The New Deal was popular with many Americans, and it helped to solidify Roosevelt’s popularity.